 GSB: Getting an established company like State Farm to support a startup is not easy.
 Very impressive.
 What’s next for Uncharted Play?

-NB: We’ll be launching our second product, the PULSE, a jump rope that generates and stores electricity in similar fashion to the SOCCKET.
-It’s designed to be able to charge a cell phone: 15 minutes of jumping charges your phone up to 50%.
+Nicole: We’ll be launching our second product, the PULSE, a jump rope that generates and stores electricity in similar fashion to the SOCCKET.
+It’s designed to be able to charge a cell phone: 15 minutes of jumping charges your phone up to 50 percent.

 GSB: Will you be giving a jump rope to the developing world for each PULSE sold in the developed world?